 The server MAY close its end of the TCP connection after sending its last message, a DHCPLEASEQUERYSTATUS message in response to a query.
 Alternatively, the server MAY retain the connection and wait for additional queries from the client.
-The server SHOULD be prepared to limit the number of connections it maintains, and SHOULD be prepared to close idle connections to enforce the limit.
+The server SHOULD limit the number of connections it maintains, and SHOULD close idle connections to enforce the limit.